 Admission Under Special Provision

 Students interested in taking curriculum classes but are not seeking a degree may enroll as a Special Credit student.
 Such students do not qualify for financial aid or veterans’ benefits and must meet all course prerequisites and/or corequisites with proof of prior coursework or successful placement test scores.
+The Special Credit Application (pdf) may be downloaded, completed, and mailed or turned into Student Development (F-100).
+The application is also available on campus through Student Development.

 Wilson Community College is NOT authorized to issue I-20 documents, and as such cannot be a destination institution for international students wishing to come to the US for purposes of continuing their education.
 The College is however able to serve non-citizen residents who otherwise qualify for admissions and are able to document their legal status in the US.
 Some VISA classifications do not allow enrollment.
-Non-citizens are eligible to enroll in English Language Program courses without proof of legal status.

 Students who have previously attended another college should submit official transcripts from ALL institutions they have attended to receive transfer credit for courses applicable to their chosen major.
 The Director of Admissions/Registrar, in consultation with instructor(s) and/or the associate dean, will evaluate all transcripts on a course by course basis.
 Evaluation criteria include comparable content and credit hours, grade, accreditation, and the number of years since the credits were earned.